 - Bikes – Rent a bike from City Bikes, Bike Sweden, and Gamla Stans Cykel.

-- Ride sharing – Both Uber and Bolt are available and are a budget friendly alternative to a traditional taxi.
+- Ridesharing – Both Uber and Bolt are available and are budget-friendly alternatives to traditional taxis.

 Where To Stay In Stockholm

 Highlights on where to sleep in Stockholm, Sweden.

 1) Look for places to stay on booking.com:

 2) I stayed at Connect Hotel City in Stockholm and found it to be one of the more affordable and cool hotels in the city.
 The hotel features a hip and cozy lobby space where you co-work or have a drink and the rooms are large with comfortable beds.
 It’s conveniently located close to public transit, so getting around the city is no big deal.

 Things you need to know about money in Sweden:

 1) Sweden has its own currency, the krona (SEK):